-CONTINUATION OF I-2(a) RATE DETERMINATION METHODS CAN BE FOUND UNDER MAIN(B) OPTIONAL.
+CONTINUATION OF I-2(a) RATE DETERMINATION METHODS CAN BE FOUND UNDER I-2(b) FLOW OF BILLINGS b.

-b.
 Flow of Billings.
 Describe the flow of billings for waiver services, specifying whether provider billings flow directly from providers to the State's claims payment system or whether billings are routed through other intermediary entities.
 If billings flow through other intermediary entities, specify the entities:

 Claims for services provided are submitted to regional centers by providers, referred to as regional center vendors.
 These claims are subsequently submitted to DDS, the Organized Health Care Delivery System (OHCDS) for this Waiver.
 Under an interagency agreement with DHCS, DDS prepares and submits invoices to DHCS for valid, reimbursable costs (see item I-2-d.)
 The Regional Centers then bill DDS, which operates the Waiver program under an interagency agreement and fiscal agent contract with the Department of Health Services, the Medicaid agency.
-Providers are not required to contract and/or bill via the regional centers.
-Please refer to appendix A.6 of this waiver for information regarding Program Policy Compliance.